Thecoolsim/chrome-extensions/css-scanner-pro/POPUP_MENU.md

    - Scanner activates on current page

 4. **User accesses links (optional)**
-   - Clicks GitHub, Twitter, or Facebook links
+   - Clicks GitHub, X, or Facebook links
    - Opens in new tab
    - Popup remains open for reference